jwoodall1/TextGenerator/README.md

    A fixed `<div>` with a tiny white dot and multiple CSS `box-shadow` coordinates simulates a field of stars.
 A CSS animation moves these stars slightly upward, adding to the immersive space atmosphere.

 6. **dynamic visual or stylistic component:**
   If you reload the page, the stars change their pattern.
+There is also a formation of stars at the bottom of the page that form the first JSON derived word from the scrolling story.

 ## Recognitions